sanderdlm/rue/README.md

 $r = new Rue();

 //Including the RollingCurlX class allows you to use all of the 'multi' methods.
-These will use multiple parallel cUrl requests to get data on complete clans/groups quickly.
+//These will use multiple parallel cUrl requests to get data on complete clans/groups quickly.
 $rcx = new RollingCurlX();
 $r->setMulti($rcx);

 //Setting a pug or alt account allows the class to generate session tokens.
-Adding a token to your requests will yield extra data with the 'details' methods, like online status and world.
+//Adding a token to your requests will yield extra data with the 'details' methods, like online status and world.
 $r->setPug("pugemail@gmail.com", "pugpassword", "pugname");
 ```